 Who is currently allowed to enter Hong Kong?

 Visitors with Hong Kong residency, travelers that have not been outside China, Taiwan, and Macau in the past 14 days are permitted to enter Hong Kong.

 U.S citizens are allowed if they comply with the requirements below.

-If you are not a Hong Kong resident, and arrive at the territory from any location different than China, Macau, and Taiwan authorities will deny your entry
+No Hong Kong residents arriving in the territory from any location different than China, Macau, and Taiwan will be denied entry.

 Documents travelers must submit at the airport

 Proof of a negative COVID-19 nucleic acid test taken within 72 hours of the scheduled time of departure.

 A hotel booking confirmation for not less than 21 days starting on the day of arrival in Hong Kong.